dvjr22/PDB_parser/README.md

 # pdb_parser

-## searches through a directory, parses pdb data and stores in a relational database
+Recursively searches through directories, parses pdb data with the ATOM label and stores in a relational database.

-## written in perl
+written in perl